-2. Information for conducting the examination of particular characteristics

-(a) Stage of development for the assessment
+- 2. Information for conducting the examination of particular characteristics - (a) Stage of development for the assessment k (b) Type of observation

 "The optimum stage of development for the assessment of each characteristic is indicated by a number in the second column of the Table of Characteristics.
 The stages of development denoted by each number are described at the end of Chapter 8."